Best Practices for Optimizing Read Performance in Replica Sets

 db.collection('mydata').find().session(session).toArray();

-Warning: Reading with local concern on a secondary can result in reading data that has not yet been replicated, leading to stale results.
+Warning: Reading with local concern on a secondary can return stale data relative to the primary.

 2. Distributing Reads Across Secondaries